School Science Lessons

 However, the greenhouse effect also reduces heat loss by radiation.

-The sun emits light and short wavelength infrared radiation that can pass through gases in the atmosphere and the glass roof of a greenhouse to heat the Earth and the contents of the greenhouse, that in turn emit longer wavelength infrared radiation as their temperature rises.
+Also, heat the glass roof of a greenhouse and the contents of the greenhouse, that in turn emit longer wavelength infrared radiation as their temperature rises.

 Some longer wavelength radiation emitted by the Earth is absorbed by "greenhouse gases" in the atmosphere that have three or more atoms in each molecule, e.g. carbon dioxide, methane, nitrogen oxides, ozone and water vapour, which in turn emit about half of this radiation to be absorbed by the lower atmosphere and the Earth to give an average temperature of +18oC instead of -18oC if the greenhouse gases did not exist.